 The second film in director Richard Linklater‘s Before trilogy, ‘Before Sunset‘ continues Jesse and Celine’s atypical relationship of brief encounters and long conversations, this time in Paris.
-This film is very heavy on intelligent dialogue which leaves its mark on our minds on one level or the other.
-The conversations are so deep, meaningful and engaging that even though they seem spontaneous, we feel they aren’t.
+This film is very heavy on intelligent dialogue, which leaves its mark on our minds on one level or the other.
+The conversations are so deep, meaningful, and engaging that even though they seem spontaneous, we feel they aren’t.
 Linklater’s masterful direction and skillful long takes make ‘Before Sunset’ stand out as a unique realistic film.

 The characters spend their time together with painful patience, even though there is an underlying feeling of affection so overwhelming that it causes occasional outbursts in them.
 They weave their conversation trying to get answers to the many questions occupying their minds.
-This film is a welcome change for the romantic-drama genre that is plagued by cheesy and over-dramatic bores.
+This film is a welcome change in the romantic-drama genre that is plagued by cheesy and over-dramatic bores.
 Jesse and Celine’s engaging encounter in Paris will surely capture your imagination for a while even after the film has ended.

 Read More: Best Movies About Movies of All Time